vbsw/opengl-win32-example/README.md

 # OpenGL Win32 Example

 ## About
-OpenGL Win32 Example is a program that creates a window with OpenGL context.
+OpenGL Win32 Example is a program that creates a window with OpenGL 1.0 context.
 It is programmed using Win32 API.
+The example for OpenGL 3.0 you find on [another branch](https://github.com/vbsw/opengl-win32-example/tree/3.0).

 OpenGL Win32 Example is published on <https://github.com/vbsw/opengl-win32-example>.